EPCCed/safe-docs/docs/safe-for-users.md

 !!!
 Note
     ARCHER2 account passwords are also sometimes refered to as LDAP passwords by the system

 This password is generated randomly by the software.
-It's best to copy-and-paste it across when you log in to the service machine.
+It is best to copy-and-paste it across when you log in to the service machine.

 After you login, you will be prompted to change the new (LDAP) password.
 You should paste in the password retreived from